 In the Far East, the benefits of Moringa Seeds have been passed from generation to generation.
-In fact, Moringa seeds and even the oil has been found inside mummy’s tombs in Egypt, possibly indicating medicinal use in ancient times.
+In fact, Moringa seeds and even the oil have been found inside mummy’s tombs in Egypt, possibly indicating medicinal use in ancient times.
 Known in the East as, “the Tree of Life,” Moringa’s reputation for improving beauty and health is both historical and anecdotal.

-A pale, light yellow viscous liquid, with a woody to lightly fruity note, reminiscent of Amyris (False Sandalwood) Oil, Moringa is definitely a carrier oil to add to blends for mature skin or for dark spots.
+Moringa is definitely a carrier oil to add to blends for mature skin or for dark spots.
 Pleasant aroma, not overwhelming, with very quick absorption.

 Some sources say it has a long shelf life compared to most other carrier oils, even up to five years.
 However, our producer indicates a maximum shelf life of up to three years under proper storage.
 (If diluting essential oils, we would use Fractionated Coconut or Jojoba Oil, especially with precious oils such as Sandalwood or Rose, because they are even longer lived and practically odorless.)
 But Moringa is much longer-lived than say, Rose Hip Seed Oil.